-Anthropology courses explore the origins of human kind, the archaeology of past cultures, the importance of language to human knowledge, and the cultural variation that exists in the contemporary world.
-Our students explore the relationships between culture and religion, the environment, and development.
-Courses on the Pacific, Latin America, and Indigenous North America explore cultural survival in a globalizing world.
+You’ll explore subjects such as family and education, the food system, genocide, and the relationships between culture and religion, the environment, and development.
+Courses on the Pacific, Latin America, and Indigenous North America examine cultural survival in a globalizing world.

 Want to study culture, ecology, and society in Hawaii?
 Or conduct archeological field work here in the Cayuga Lake Basin?
 Wells makes it possible.
-Sociology and Anthropology majors can pursue fascinating programs across our country and around the world.
-Check out our off-campus study programs.
+Sociology and anthropology majors can pursue fascinating programs across our country and around the world.
+Learn more about study abroad programs at Wells.

-The Sociology and Anthropology major prepares students for graduate and professional programs or a variety of careers.
-Recent graduates of the program are currently working in education, volunteer and community services, counseling, social work, and a broad range of administrative positions.
-They are also found in graduate and professional programs across the country, including the Syracuse University College of Law, City College of New York, the New School for Social Research, University of Denver, Portland State University, and SUNY Albany.
+Wells sociology and anthropology majors are also pursuing advanced degrees in graduate and professional programs across the country, including the Syracuse University College of Law, City College of New York, the New School for Social Research, University of Denver, Portland State University, and SUNY Albany.